New server action factory is out! 🎉

 auth, // Auth context is inferred from the authorize function

-body, // Body is inferred from the body validation
+input, // Input is inferred from the input validation

 }